Nat-Lab/distributor/readme.md

 distributor
 ---

 `distributor` is a simple virtual ethernet switch that supports up to `2^32` networks.
-It is meant to be used by ns-3 `RemoteNetDevice` to connect nodes in different ns-3 simulations together.

 ### Installation